bpinkney/DiscVisionDeluxe/dvd_DvisEst/README.md

 ## Windows:

+Note: We are going to build everything here 64 bit!
+"Visual Studio 16 2019" is 64-bit by default on 64 bit hosts, so you will need to change some of the paths here for 32 bit if you want it

 ### 0. Install Various Crap
 - Install git from https://git-scm.com/download/win
 - Install the FLIR Spinnaker SDK (including the VS support)